autonomio/autonomio/CONTRIBUTING.md

 <img src="https://s-media-cache-ak0.pinimg.com/originals/83/f7/8e/83f78e62feb95acc85d000aaf6350d23.jpg" alt="Drawing" width="300px"/>

+**Committing Code**

+In the root of your local you will find a commit script, you can run it with:

+    ./commit

+Do this before committing as it ensures that basic sanity checks are done before commits.

 #### 1.1.2.
 Contribute to a New Idea

 Same as above, but start by [creating a new issue](https://github.com/autonomio/core-module/issues/new) to open a discussion on the idea you have for contribution.